liferay/liferay-docs/develop/learning-paths/mobile-sdk/android/articles/02-retrieving-and-displaying-portlet-data/01-retrieve-and-display-guestbooks.markdown

         _guestbooks.addAll(guestbooks);
     }

-You'll call `reloadGuestbooks` when the call to retrive guestbooks from the portlet succeeds.
-You need a callback class to make this call.
+You'll use `reloadGuestbooks` when the call to retrive guestbooks from the portlet succeeds.
+A callback class is needed to make this call.

 ### Creating a Callback Class